cran/svSocket/inst/etc/ReadMe.txt

 eliminate, but we need to install protection (password access, crypting of the data) before doing so (planned for the future).

+There is a prototype secure version too.
+Make sure the 'tls' Tcl package is installed on the server side.
+Then, in an R pocess, run:

+> library(svSocket)
+Loading required package: tcltk
+Loading Tcl/Tk interface ... done
+> startSocketServer(secure = TRUE)
+[1] TRUE

+Then, you can connect from a separate console to this secure server using the modified version:

+$ cd [your_path_here]/library/svSocket/etc/
+$ tclsh SimpleClientSecure.tcl

 You have also another prototype client for Mozilla applications (Firefox, Thunderbird, Komodo, etc.) in development.
 See ?koCmd in the svIDE package to learn how to install and use it.
-Once you have installed the 'SciViews x.y' toolbox folber in Komodo, go to 'SciViews x.y/Communication/Scoket client'.
+Once you have installed the 'SciViews x.y' toolbox folder in Komodo, go to 'SciViews x.y/Communication/Socket client'.
 If the R socket server is started on the same machine as explaned here above, double clicking on this macro triggers some code in R that asks for the syntax of the 'library()' function, and then, disconnect immediately.
 The result is